 If you don’t have a myGov account or a Centrelink online account you’ll need to create them.

 The points target

-Your points target may include a minimum number of job search efforts.
-If you don’t meet your minimum job search you can’t meet your points target.
+Your points target may include a minimum job search requirement.
+If you don’t meet your requirements, you may get a demerit or a penalty.

 When your personal circumstances change

 You need to tell us if your personal circumstances change.
 For example, you may be:

 - having an increase or reduction in your regular work hours